-The Institute for TESOL Studies offers certification in teaching English learners (ELs).
-A wide variety of professionals and students of various majors find relevancy in this 15-credit certificate.
+The Institute for TESOL Studies offers programs to help students expand their minds and their career options.
+A wide variety of professionals and students of various majors find relevancy in having TESOL/EL training.
 Individuals working in education, missions, ministry, social work, international business, and numerous other fields benefit from earning their TESOL Certificate or state certification in teaching ELs (see following paragraphs for further explanation).
 As a result, ITS courses are typically evening classes that take place once a week, making it possible for traditional undergraduate students, as well as working adults, to earn their certification.

 For public school educators or students majoring in education, ITS offers state certification in teaching ELs.
 This is the nomenclature used by the state of Indiana for ELs enrolled in public education.
 The certification in teaching ELs, approved by Indiana’s Department of Education, is an excellent complement to a professional teacher’s licensure.